 Learn Hakomi Mindful Somatic Psychology with Hakomi Institute of California

 If you’re interested in learning an inspiring set of principles and practices for supporting psychological healing and growth, you’ve come to the right place!

-The Hakomi Institute of California is co-directed by certified Hakomi trainers Shai Lavie, LMFT and Manuela Mischke-Reeds, LMFT, and is authorized by the International Hakomi Institute to offer trainings in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.
+The Hakomi Institute of California is directed by certified Hakomi trainer Manuela Mischke-Reeds, LMFT, and is authorized by the International Hakomi Institute to offer trainings in the Hakomi Method in the states of California, Arizona, Nevada and Hawaii.

-We welcome you to our new website and hope you enjoy the new courses that our partnership with Embodywise will make available to you.
+We welcome you to our website and hope you enjoy the new courses that our partnership with Embodywise will make available to you.